jasonmoy28/jasonmoy_reasearch_site_example/README.md

 ### How to get started?

-1. Fork this template to your github by clicking the Use this template
+1. Fork this template to your github by clicking the `Use this template` as shown on the image

    ![Screen Shot 2020-11-21 at 12.21.48 AM](https://tva1.sinaimg.cn/large/0081Kckwly1gkw4g7p8o6j31tp0u048q.jpg)

-2. Clone the repository to your local computer using terminal command or using one of the GUI (recommend [Source Tree](https://www.sourcetreeapp.com/) )
+2. Clone the repository to your local computer using terminal command (don't use it unless you actually want to learn `git` command) or using one of the GUI (highly recommend using [Source Tree](https://www.sourcetreeapp.com/) )

    * ```bash
      # Using the terminal command